carderne/carderne.github.io/_posts/2024-07-19-postmodern-python.md

 ---
 {% include image.html url="/assets/images/2024/postmodern.png" description="" class="narrow-img" %}

 _📢 Update: since writing this, I’ve released a new project called [Una](https://una.rdrn.me/) that makes Python monorepos easy.
-It's still alpha quality and currently only works with Rye + Hatch, but it's improving and growing'_
+It's still alpha quality and currently only works with Rye + Hatch, but it's improving and growing._

+_📢 Update 2: [uv](https://github.com/astral-sh/uv) is nearing feature-parity with Rye, so at some point soon I'll update this post to use that instead.
+It'll be an almost drop-in replacement._

 -------------